 Recent research developments in biology.
 An in-depth analysis of the primary literature and the interconnection of fields commonly divided into separate courses will be emphasized.
 Topics vary with semester.
 Examples include human genetics, developmental genetics, and cancer biology.

 Prerequisites: BIOL 238 or BIOL 239.
 May be repeated for degree credit for a maximum of 8 credits with the instructor's permission.
-Offered as needed.

 394 Junior Seminar.

-Spring (0).

 Recent advances in biology presented in a seminar format by Redlands faculty, seniors, and visiting scholars.

 Credit/no credit only.